Animal Victory Petitioners

 What do we do with your donations?
 Animal Victory is not a 501 c (3) organization.
 We are a for profit business that operates similar to a non-profit with a social mission.
 When we launch a petition we use any donations received to pay for the platform, and any business expenses, including our work, that are required of us to publish and promote the petition to gain more signatures for us to use to persuade the authorities and/or officials involved, to enforce strict punishment on the animal abuser.
 Unlike most other petition platforms, Animal Victory donates a portion of net profits to various petition campaigns, animal welfare agencies, animal rights groups working to change animal abuse laws, and when possible towards specific rescue groups and/or individuals on a case by case basis.

-As we know it, 46 out of 50 states have enacted felony penalties for certain forms of animal abuse.
-However, in most jurisdictions, city, county, state, animal cruelty is usually charged as a misdemeanor offense.
-Furthermore, trying to enforce the appropriate punishment is even harder.
+As of November 25th, 2019, the PACT Act, all 50 states have enacted felony penalties for certain forms of animal abuse.
+However, there still is no federal ban against animal cruelty and torture.
+Furthermore, trying to enforce the appropriate “Felony” punishment can be very difficult.
 Often times they get plead down to a lower chargeable offense to not have to go to trial; (it saves resources.)
-The purpose of the petitions is to create pressure on the authorities to not follow the lesser offense practice.
+The purpose of the petitions is to create pressure on the authorities, prosecuting attorneys, and judges to not follow the lesser offense practice.

 Why do we put our time and energy into these petitions?
 It really is simple.
 We are tired of animal abusers getting nothing more than a slap on the wrist.
 We want our collective voice to be heard by judges and officials, and we want animal abusers to take notice - things are changing!
 Many areas of the nation are taking animal cruelty cases more seriously, but pitiful sentences are still being doled out.